mejuliver/jquery-select-search/README.md

 $(function(){
     $('.select').jselect_search({
-    		placeholder : '', // custom placeholder for the search input on the select dropdown, default to, `Search here...` fillable : false, // if allowed to create new item on the select dropdown upon enter on the search input, default to on_top_edge : function(e){ // if you reach the top edge of the dropdown upon scrolling, this function will be called and the instance of the element will be pass on as argument, default to false
+    		placeholder : '', // custom placeholder for the search input on the select dropdown, default to, `Search here...` searchable : true, // default to true, if true, show search box and allow search on items, otherwise if provided is a function then the search input output will be sent to that defined function instead and will not search on the items fillable : false, // if allowed to create new item on the select dropdown upon enter on the search input, default to on_top_edge : function(e){ // if you reach the top edge of the dropdown upon scrolling, this function will be called and the instance of the element will be pass on as argument, default to false